Hilbert property for low-genus families and degree-one del Pezzo surfaces: Introduction

 \section{Introduction}

-This work is primarily concerned with the following long-standing question of Colliot-Th\'el\`ene and Sansuc \cite{CTS} about the abundance of rational points on unirational varieties. \begin{question}[Colliot-Th\'el\`ene--Sansuc] Does every projective unirational variety over a Hilbertian field satisfy the Hilbert property? \end{question} For the definitions of Hilbertian fields and the Hilbert property, see Section \ref{sec:HP}.

-The Hilbert property takes its name from \emph{Hilbert's Irreducibility Theorem} on specializations of polynomials, which establishes the Hilbert property for $\mathbb{A}^n_K$ for $K$ a number field.
+This work is primarily concerned with the following long-standing question of Colliot-Th\'el\`ene and Sansuc \cite{CTS} about the abundance of rational points on unirational varieties. \begin{question}[Colliot-Th\'el\`ene--Sansuc] Does every projective unirational variety over a Hilbertian field satisfy the Hilbert property? \end{question} Informally, the Hilbert property holds for a variety $X$ defined over a field $K$ if \emph{Hilbert's Irreducibility Theorem} (from which it takes its name) holds for polynomials with coefficients in the function field $K(X)$, and it is a measure of the abundance of rational points of $X$.
+Hilbert's original theorem essentially establishes the Hilbert property for $\mathbb{A}^n_K$ for $K$ a number field.
+See Section \ref{sec:HP} for the precise definition.
 The Hilbert property is closely connected to the \emph{inverse Galois problem}: if all unirational varieties over a number field $K$ satisfy the Hilbert property, then for any finite group $G$, there exists a Galois extension $L/K$ with $\Gal(L/K) \cong G$ \cite[Proof~of~Thm.~3.5.9]{SER}.

-In this paper we generalize a result of the first author in \cite[Thm.~1.2]{DEM21} proving the Hilbert property for surfaces over a number field with multiple genus-$1$ fibrations which are sufficiently transversal (Definition \ref{def:divisors:vertical and transversal}).
-In our adaptation of this theorem, we allow one of the elliptic fibrations to be replaced by a \emph{low-genus family} (Definition \ref{def:lgfam}).
+A now well-developed technique to prove the Hilbert property for a surface $X$ is to produce an ``abundance'' of curves of geometric genus $0$ or $1$ on $X$ and use these to propagate rational points.
+When one is able to produce an abundance of curves of genus $0$ (e.g.\ at least enough to infer the unirationality of $X$), one usually hopes to prove more than the Hilbert property: see for instance the paper \cite{SD} by Swinnerton--Dyer and the papers \cite{DS,DSW} by the authors of this paper, where weak weak approximation of the surfaces under consideration is proven.
+When one is able to produce many curves of genus $1$, but not (necessarily) curves of genus $0$, the Hilbert property is usually considered the best hope with the current technology.